rolinmb/py-vid-style-gen/README.md

 Using python and machine learning / stylegan type neural net to generate videos from specified training content.
+Made with the help of ChatGPT.